Approach

 Beginning psychotherapy often coincides with a quiet recognition: something essential in how you’ve lived your life no longer works, and continuing on as before no longer feels possible.
 The way you understood yourself and moved through the world—perhaps successfully, for many years—begins to fall away, but nothing trustworthy has yet emerged to take its place.

-If you’re at such an impasse, and feeling depressed, anxious, or overwhelmed, it’s not a personal failure but rather an essential part of being human – and it likely can’t be solved through willpower alone.
-As a Jungian-oriented psychotherapist, my practice is founded on the belief that experiences such as these are not simply problems to fix, but rather point the way toward a more grounded, authentic life.
-Our task will be to cultivate a space in which you can hear the true wisdom in your suffering, and, over time, to learn to embody its lessons.
-Clients find that, through this work, experiences and emotions that were previously unbearable become the bedrock for their most invaluable inner resources, as well as a source of vitality, meaning, and inner authority.
+If you’re at such an impasse, and feeling depressed, anxious, or numb, it’s not a personal failure.
+Moments such as this are essential part of being human – and can lead to tremendous beauty and meaning.
+As a Jungian-oriented psychotherapist, my practice is founded on the belief that suffering is not simply a problem to fix, but rather a signpost, pointing the way to a more grounded, vibrant, and authentic life.
+Our task will be to cultivate a space in which you can hear the true wisdom behind what you are experiencing, and, over time, to learn to embody its lessons.
+Clients find that, through this work, experiences and emotions that were previously unbearable become the bedrock for their most invaluable inner resources, as well as a source of vitality and inner authority.